kmayerb/tcrshuffler/README.md

 # TCR Shuffler

-A Python package for shuffling T-cell receptor (TCR) sequences by splitting and recombining CDR3 regions while preserving germline structure.
+A <span style="color:red"><b>currently in-development</b></span> Python package for shuffling T-cell receptor (TCR) sequences by splitting and recombining CDR3 regions while preserving germline structure.

 ## Overview

+This version is lightweight and has no major dependencies but it has not yet been fully tested.

 TCR Shuffler analyzes TCR sequences to identify germline V, D, and J gene contributions to CDR3 regions, then shuffles the non-templated regions to create randomized but structurally valid TCR sequences.
 This is useful for generating null distributions in TCR repertoire analysis.

+This utility is in development, but it only needs IMGT V and J gene names and CDR3 (amino acid sequences) as to more advanced methods that use the CDR3 junctional nucleotide sequence.
+For more advanced shuffling capacity consider visiting the [conga project](https://github.com/phbradley/conga) or [immune_response_detection](https://github.com/svalkiers/immune_response_detection) Repositories.

 ## Features